Project Home Page

 4. We are also searching for possible matches with the Brewerton DNA Project, so, as we start this project on 30 July 2013, we have just one DNA profile from Jeanie Atkins the admin for the Brewerton project as an initial target for Breretons to match against.

-We are already able to identify two completely separate Brereton lineages.
-Each is characterised by having a haplogroup which is rather rare in Britain (about 0.5%).
+We are already able to identify three completely separate Brereton lineages.
+Two are characterised by having a haplogroup which is rather rare in Britain (about 0.5%).

 We have one Brereton with haplogroup I-L38.
-The others are grouped in haplogroup R1b- lineage I, which refined tests now show to be R1b-L51* (ie R1b1a2a*).
-With these two distinct haplogroups there must have been at least two unrelated males (i.e. not sharing a male line ancestor more recently than around 4000BC), who adopted the Brereton name with the introduction of surnames in the last 800 years or so.
+Five are grouped in haplogroup R1b- lineage I, which refined tests now show to be R1b-L51* (ie R1b1a2a*).
+The signature of the Norfolk Brereton line whose pedigree goes back to the medieval De Breretons has also a completely distinct haployotype within R1b.
+With these three distinct groupings there must have been at least three unrelated males (i.e. not sharing a male line ancestor more recently than around 4000BC), who adopted the Brereton name with the introduction of surnames in the last 800 years or so.

 It now looks very much as if our Brewerton member(who doesn't have a match within the Brewerton DNA Project) does indeed match the Brereton R1b-lineage I, so at sometime a spelling variation must have taken place.